-In July 2019, to enhance data collection as part of the NEAR Act, the Metropolitan Police Department (MPD) launched changes to police processes and data systems to allow the collection of more data in discrete fields and enable greater data analysis of police stops.
+In July 2019, the Metropolitan Police Department (MPD) and the Department of Motor Vehicles launched new data systems and related policy and training to allow the collection of more data in discrete fields and enable greater data analysis of police stops.
 Transparency around this information is critically important to public trust.
-This report represents just the first step in sharing the data and using it to improve policing in the District.
 MPD is committed to ensuring that each police stop meets its high standards for fair and constitutional policing and demonstrates respect for the individual stopped.

 In October 2022, several fields were added to the full dataset to provide additional clarity for differentiating between Notices of Infraction (aka tickets) issued to bicyclists, pedestrians, vehicle drivers, or boat operators, and stops of an investigative nature where a full police report is written.

 As you review this data, we ask readers to recognize there are limits to what questions can be answered with just this data set.

 - Stop Data Dataset (July 22, 2019 to December 31, 2022 updated April 21, 2023)

 - Stop Data and Explanatory Notes (2010-2017)